maxitect/blog/src/posts/2025-05-11_MaximisingClaudeCode.md

 ## When reality meets expectations

 My experience with `CLAUDE.md` has been somewhat mixed.
 When I explicitly direct Claude to reference it, the results align well with expectations.
-Prompts like "Review our `CLAUDE.md` file before proceeding" or "What does `CLAUDE.md` say about our testing strategy?" yield good results.
+Prompts like _"Review our `CLAUDE.md` file before proceeding."_ or _"Follow the review process described in `CLAUDE.md`."_ yield good results.

 However, the automatic reference that Anthropic suggests hasn't been as reliable as advertised.
 During a recent project at [Tandem](https://runintandem.com/), our co-founder Jack noted: